 Another way to master your work-life balance?
 Stop multitasking!

 Some people claim they get more done when multitasking.
 While research tells otherwise (up to 40% of productivity loss), I believe that most people are not good at multitasking.

 Multitasking results in wasted time, making every activity longer than it has to be.
-They also call it: switch-tasking, because you re never fully focused on both tasks at the same time.
+They also call it: switch-tasking, because you’re never fully focused on both tasks at the same time.

-The switching between tasks takes time.
+Switching between tasks takes time.
 You need time to stop the task at hand and start another task.

 What you can try to do: determine which task you want to do and stick to it.
 Choose how much time you want to spend doing it, and give up any distractions.

 Stop trying to work, while chatting on Whatsapp, while watching TV, while cooking dinner.
 I was that person and I can tell you: it doesn’t work.